hyoshioka0128/CloudAppSecurityDocs.ja-jp/CloudAppSecurityDocs/connect-workday-to-microsoft-cloud-app-security.md

 ---
-title: Workday を Cloud App Security に接続する (プレビュー)
+title: Connect Workday to Cloud App Security (Preview)
-description: この記事では、API コネクタを使用して Cloud App Security に Workday アプリを接続し、使用状況を表示して制御する方法について説明します。
+description: This article provides information about how to connect your Workday app to Cloud App Security using the API connector for visibility and control over use.
 keywords: ''
 author: shsagir
 ms.author: shsagir